awwilhelm/KataGroceryStore/README.md

 passing the raw error

 4. Since there are no ids it is sometimes impossible to remove the exact one you want to remove, except when there is weight

+5. Just because there are "best practices" doesn't mean there are "always follow best practices".
+I like to follow the approach where you make the simpliest product and refactor as the size increases.
+I find a lot of OO methodolgies don't always make sense in small projects like this.
+The benefit of ditching some of those best practices makes my code easy to follow and less files to jump around.
+(Note: It does get unmanagible when you scale the size of this project)

+6. Not exactly sure what this means "Markdown prices must always be used in favor of the per-unit price during the sale.
+There are laws protecting the customer from false advertising."